kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/readme.md

 - [Azure Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) (which is not free)

-- [DEEPL](https://www.deepl.com/docs-apiD) Trranslator (which has free version with a limited monthly quota)
+- [DEEPL](https://www.deepl.com/docs-apiD) Translator.
+There is a free version with a limited monthly quota and a Pro paid version.

 ## Comments